Family Law, Property Rights, Torts, and Insurance Courses

 Immigration Law

 This course explores the U.S. immigration system.
 It will focus on the federal laws and policies that regulate the admission and exclusion of immigrants.
 Topics covered will include: the visa system, deportation and removal, forms of relief from deportation, the law of asylum, immigration enforcement and detention, and proposed reforms to the immigration system.
 The course will also consider how immigration law connects to both constitutional law and foreign policy.
-This class has a final exam.
-Participation may be considered in final grading.
+Participation may be considered in the final grading.
+There will be a final exam.

 Previously: